What do we do?

 Several years ago we worked with the Education department to see how we could improve the support we give to schools, headteachers and governors and recruited a senior school manager to liaise with them and help deliver financial efficiencies and cost savings whilst seeking to protect front-line education provision.

 Case study: We have worked with schools to see how we can improve the way we respond to their repair and maintenance requests.
-We are on the verge of launching a pilot “School Handyvan” service for our primary schools which will provide preventative maintenance, ensuring compliance with health and safety as well as prolonging the life of the building.

 A review of the Council’s response to Covid-19 identified that some groups of staff were unable to work from home and were required to attend office locations to undertake functions that could not be carried out remotely.
 In the main, these relate to the processing of incoming/external mail and other paper-based functions such as processing timesheets, invoices, and the signing of formal documents.